ssb22/adjuster/README.md

  : When generating Dart code, put annotator data into a separate file and open it using this pathname.
 Not compatible with Dart's "Web app" option, but might save space in a Flutter app (especially along with `--zlib`)

 `-Y, --python`
  : Instead of generating C code, generate a Python module.
-Similar to the Javascript option, this is for when you can't run native code, and it is table-driven for fast loading.
+Similar to the Javascript option, this is for when you can't run your own binaries, and it is table-driven for fast loading.

 `--no-python`
  : Cancels any earlier `--python` option in Makefile variables etc